dexter2206/dexterritory-hydejack/_posts/2018-11-11-computing-oscillating-integrals.md

     path: /assets/img/oscillating-integrals/integrand@2x.png
 tags: [python, scientific-computing]
 ---

-## Introduction

 	Recently during my research I stumbled upon the following indefinite integral that needed to be computed for various values of $\omega \in (0, \infty)$.
 Well, maybe not precisely this integral but a really similar one.
 Anyway here it goes:

 $$
 I(\omega) = \int_0^\infty x\exp(-x)cos(\omega x) dx.